jianyuan/terraform-provider-sentry/docs/data-sources/key.md

 ### Required

-- `organization` (String) The slug of the organization the key should be created for.
+- `organization` (String) The slug of the organization the resource belongs to.
-- `project` (String) The slug of the project the key should be created for.
+- `project` (String) The slug of the project the resource belongs to.

 ### Optional

 - `first` (Boolean) Boolean flag indicating that we want the first key of the returned keys.
+- `id` (String) The ID of this resource.
-- `name` (String) The name of the key to retrieve.
+- `name` (String) The name of the client key.

 ### Read-Only

 - `dsn_csp` (String) Security header endpoint for features like CSP and Expect-CT reports.
 - `dsn_public` (String) The DSN tells the SDK where to send the events to.
-- `dsn_secret` (String, Deprecated) Deprecated DSN includes a secret which is no longer required by newer SDK versions.
+- `dsn_secret` (String) Deprecated DSN includes a secret which is no longer required by newer SDK versions.
 If you are unsure which to use, follow installation instructions for your language.
-- `id` (String) The ID of this resource.
-- `is_active` (Boolean) Flag indicating the key is active.
 - `project_id` (String) The ID of the project that the key belongs to.
-- `public` (String) Public key portion of the client key.
+- `public` (String) The public key.
 - `rate_limit_count` (Number) Number of events that can be reported within the rate limit window.
 - `rate_limit_window` (Number) Length of time that will be considered when checking the rate limit.
-- `secret` (String) Secret key portion of the client key.
+- `secret` (String) The secret key.